We may earn a fee if you buy via links in this post (at no extra cost to you). Read our Terms & Conditions to learn more.

 - All-Clad Copper Core: 5-ply bonded construction with a copper center (core), an 18/10 stainless steel cooking surface, and alternating layers of aluminum and an induction-compatible exterior.

 - All-Clad C4 Copper: 4-ply bonding with a 100% pure copper exterior and stainless steel cooking surface with a layer of copper and stainless steel sandwiched in between.
+Note: All-Clad discontinued the C4 Copper collection in 2020.
+However, you can still buy it on Amazon while inventory lasts.

 - All-Clad D5 Brushed: 5-ply induction-compatible construction with alternating layers of stainless steel and aluminum with an 18/10 stainless steel cooking surface.